Palash90/site-assets/blogs/build-your-own-nn/post.md

 $$

-**Note:** Mathematics and programming differ in how we index collection of numbers.
-Mathematics typically uses 1-based indexing whereas, programming uses 0-based indexing.
+**Note:** Mathematics and programming differ in how we index a collection of numbers.
+Mathematics typically uses 1-based indexing, whereas programming uses 0-based indexing.

 ### Basic Arithmetic on Matrices
-We have defined our Matrix and established its notations.
+We have defined our matrix and established its notation.
 Now let's see how we operate on them.

-For tensor of any size, we define the following operations:
+For tensors of any size, we define the following operations:

 #### Element Wise Addition
 Element wise addition is only defined for two matrices of the same shape.
 If A and B are both $m \times n$, then $C=A+B$ is calculated as: